 5 – Edublogs:

 Besides having blogs fashioned for just personal fun and spreading the joy, here’s an option that’s formulated exclusively for educational purposes.
 Edublogs has been around since 2005 and since has been catering to the blogging needs of teachers, school districts and students.
-This medium can be used for posting podcasts, videos and documents as well as facilitating fantastic discussions on the virtual plain.
+This medium can be used for posting podcasts, videos, and documents as well as facilitating fantastic discussions on the virtual plane.

 Edublogs can even replace paper newsletters and help create a virtual class publication.
 As far as the pricing goes, there are 3 separate schemes that read as Free, Pro and Campus.
 While the first selection is free, the Pro can be acquired by parting ways with $3.33.
 However, the latter has different cost schemes depending on the usage.

 6 – Blogger:

 As the creator of Blogger reveals, ‘a blog gives you your own voice on the web.’
 And what better way to shout out your thoughts virtually than by employing Google’s blog-publishing service dubbed simply as Blogger?
 You can seamlessly choose who can read and comment on your blog; it could be just a handful of classmates or the entire world.

 You also have the option of making a private online space that’s allotted especially for gathering news bits, ideas, and links.
 Through Blogger Profiles, you’ll be able to find other individuals who share similar interests and likes.
 Blogging with Blogger while on the go just got easier with the Android app.
 This software allows you to publish posts complete with pictures, location information, and labels, all through your portable handset.